Symphonie espagnole

 The Symphonie espagnole in D minor, Op.
 21, is a work for violin and orchestra by Édouard Lalo.

 History

 The work was written in 1874 for violinist Pablo Sarasate, and premiered in Paris on February 7, 1875.

 Although called a "Spanish Symphony" (see also Sinfonia concertante), it is considered a violin concerto by musicians today.
 The piece has Spanish motifs throughout, and launched a period when Spanish-themed music came into vogue.
 (Georges Bizet's opera Carmen premiered a month after the Symphonie espagnole.)

 The Symphonie espagnole is one of Lalo's two most often played works, the other being his Cello Concerto in D minor.

+The orchestra consists of a piccolo, 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, timpani, snare drum, triangle, harp, and strings.